josh-kennedy-7/cmu_msba_team_4_2022/final_project.md

 In practice, much of the tuna & fishing specific data was found to be proprietary and sparse.
 Available fishing data was dispersed across each government's networks and there was no global organization to consolidate and distribute the data.

 The richest datasets were related to environmental factors.
 The National Oceanic and Atmospheric Administration (NOAA) provides robust datasets related to temperatures.
 The European Commission funds a "Climate Data Store" (Copernicus) that provides a wealth of data.
 Federal Reserve Economic Data (FRED) provided a number of datasets related to commercial & economic data.

-## Model Data Sources

 As a result of the available data, the majority of our model inputs are monthly aggregations of environmental factors.
 A detailed summary of the various inputs can be found here:

 **Copernicus:** Our broad Monthly Sea Dataset was compiled via the "Climate Data Store" in GRIB format.
 We then used the Pygrib package to extract, transform, and join to our NOAA dataset. [[5]](#5)